SHandapangoda/SHandapangoda/README.md

 ###  ආයුබෝවන්! 👋

  🌱 I’m currently learning ...
-Advaced mathematics/AI/Machine Learning/Scientific Computing.
+Advaced mathematics/AI/Machine Learning/Scientific Computing/Data Science.

-Currently working on text mining and NLP projects.

-Now I am going to engage nlp research related for pali language.
+Currently working as a Data Analyst.

+Engaged and completed Pali to English translator using Neural Machine Translation.

+Involved in YOLO image detection project with LLM integration of OpenAI chatmodel.

+Completed project for Figma design to HTML and CSS using supervised learning.

 <!--